Assisted Living

 Finding the right senior care

-Figuring out the place or service that best fits your loved one’s unique needs following a short stay in a skilled nursing facility or nursing home can be a challenge.
-You don’t have to go it alone.
+Finding the care for your loved one’s unique needs following a stay in a skilled nursing facility or nursing home can be a challenge.
+You don’t have to do it alone.
 The knowledgeable Senior Living Advisors at A Place for Mom can assist you with locating senior care options outside of skilled nursing — all at no cost to your family.

 SHARE THE ARTICLE

 1. Centers for Medicare & Medicaid Services.
-Skilled nursing facility (SNF) care.
+Skilled nursing facilities.
 Medicare.gov.

 Written by